-Our Board of Directors currently consists of eight members: Noubar B. Afeyan, Ph.D., David A. Berry, M.D., Ph.D., Luke M. Beshar, Mahesh Karande, Elliott M. Levy, M.D., John Mendlein, Ph.D., J.D., Mary T. Szela and Richard A. Young, Ph.D.
+Our Board of Directors currently consists of eight members: Noubar B. Afeyan, Ph.D., Luke M. Beshar, Rainer J. Boehm, M.D., Mahesh Karande, Elliott M. Levy, M.D., John Mendlein, Ph.D., J.D., Mary T. Szela and Richard A. Young, Ph.D.
 As set forth in our Restated Certificate of Incorporation, the Board of Directors is currently divided into three classes with staggered, three-year terms.
 At each annual meeting of stockholders, the successors to directors whose terms then expire will be elected to serve from the time of election and qualification until the third annual meeting following election.
 Our Restated Certificate of Incorporation and Amended and Restated Bylaws provide that the authorized number of directors may be changed only by resolution of the Board of Directors.
 Any additional directorships resulting from an increase in the number of directors will be distributed among the three classes so that, as nearly as possible, each class will consist of one-third of the directors.
-The division of our Board of Directors into three classes with staggered three-year terms may delay or prevent a change of our management or a change in control of our Company.
-Our directors may be removed only for cause by the affirmative vote of the holders of at least two-thirds in voting power of the outstanding shares of our capital stock entitled to vote in the election of directors.
+The division of our Board of Directors may be removed only for cause by the affirmative vote of the holders of at least two-thirds in voting power of the outstanding shares of our capital stock entitled to vote in the election of directors.